-DAVID B. LEONARD of Liberty, Texas (member, administration committee).
-Leonard is the general manager and owner of Liberty-Dayton Chrysler, an auto dealership.
-He is a member of the Liberty-Dayton Chamber of Commerce and a member and past president of the Liberty Lions Club.
+DAVID B. LEONARD of Liberty, Texas (member, Resources Development Committee).
+Leonard is a member of the Liberty-Dayton Chamber of Commerce and a member and past president of the Liberty Lions Club.
 Leonard is the director of the Knights of Columbus and a member of the Liberty Elks Lodge.
 He is past director of the Trinity Valley Exposition.
-He attended Lee College and was reappointed as director for Liberty County in 2013.
+He attended Lee College and was reappointed as director for Liberty County in 2019.